omercha/ignis-bot/README.md

 Ignis comes with a variety of commands designed to make learning easier and more interactive:

 - `/help` → Display all available commands.
 - `/ask [question]` → Ask Ignis any question and get a detailed response.
-(Stores context for up to 10 responses)
+Stores context for the last 5 responses and removes the earliest response if the limit is reached.
 - `/reset` → Reset your current conversation with Ignis.
 - `/define [term]` → Get a simple, clear definition for a term or phrase.
 - `/explainlikeim5 [concept]` → Break down complex topics into easy-to-understand explanations.